Bursaries awarded in the past

 Year 4 medical student, University of Newcastle Medical School

 For my elective, I travelled to Thailand and spent four weeks at a big university hospital in the middle of Bangkok called King Chulalongkorn Memorial Hospital.
 I spent my time in the bustling radiology department, attached to the neuroradiology sub-team.
-The aim of my elective was to not only to improve my skills at spotting pathology on films, but also to explore radiology as a possible future career.
+The aim of my elective was to not only to improve my skills at spotting pathology on films but also to explore radiology as a possible future career.

 There were film reviews every morning, where the registrars presented particularly challenging or interesting cases.
 The consultants would then work through the case, quizzing and teaching.
 I saw a huge amount of rare (and sometimes bizarre!) pathology, and getting teaching from leading consultants in the field was a brilliant experience.
 I was always so impressed with their ability to look at subtle differences in the scan in front of them and confidently make a diagnosis, which would make a big difference to the patients up on the wards.

 I spent time in the afternoons on the hospital radiology system looking at emergent scans.
 I made myself work through the scan before looking at the provisional reports - which were fortunately in English!
-Over the four weeks I (slowly!) started to spot more and more abnormalities myself which was a brilliant feeling.
-Every week there were MDT meetings to attend, chaired and lead by the radiology consultants.
+Over the four weeks, I (slowly!) started to spot more and more abnormalities myself which was a brilliant feeling.
+Every week there were MDT meetings to attend, chaired and led by the radiology consultants.
 My favourite was the paediatric neuroradiology MDT.
 As a tertiary center, any interesting or rare cases were seen by the department, meaning the MDTs were full of lots of unusual pathologies that I had never seen outside of textbooks before.
 It was lovely to see each doctor presenting a case at the MDT begin by thanking the radiology team for their input with each case, something I hadn’t seen so far at MDTs in the UK!
 There was always a lot going on in the department, such as afternoon journal clubs.
-Everyone in the team, including the most respected consultants in their fields, were keen to stay on top of advances in radiology to provide the most up-to-date care to the patients passing through the department.
+Everyone on the team, including the most respected consultants in their fields, were keen to stay on top of advances in radiology to provide the most up-to-date care to the patients passing through the department.

 For any undergraduates considering organising their elective, I can thoroughly recommend spending time in a radiology department.
 It is a valuable opportunity to see what the specialty is really like, and I certainly left wanting to see more.
 You also get to work with some of the most knowledgeable doctors in the hospital and see a huge variety of medical and surgical cases.
 I’d like the thank the Royal College of Radiologists for their very generous support which made my elective possible!